IoLanguage/io/README.txt

 ldconfig

-If you are still getting an error when loading the "io" binary about not being able to fins some shared library, then ensure you have the following path, in your /etc/ld.so.conf (or equivalent):
+If you are still getting an error when loading the "io" binary about not being able to find some shared library, then ensure you have the following path, in your /etc/ld.so.conf (or equivalent):

 /usr/local/lib